Danishds0/dsattendencesystem/README.md

 .

-We can add mutiple faculty in user through superuser.
+We can add multiple faculty in user through superuser.

 **Django** web framework is used for the development of the whole web app.
 **OpenCv and face_recognition API's** were used for the development of Face Recognizzer.
 The Face Recognizer can detect multiple face at a time and mark their attendance into Database.